Communication-Aware Dissipative Control for Networks of Heterogeneous Nonlinear Agents: Main Results

 \subsection{Structured \gls{ico}}

-The process described in \autoref{subChap:Sparsity_Promotion} results in the solution of \autoref{eq:main_problem_convex_sparse}, which represents a linear convex relaxation of \autoref{eq:main_problem} obtained by linearizing around the initial feasible points.
+The process described in \autoref{subChap:Sparsity_Promotion} solves \autoref{eq:main_problem_convex_sparse}, which represents a conservative convexification of \autoref{eq:main_problem} about the initial feasible points.
 This implies that the resulting solutions are not necessarily local optima of \autoref{eq:main_problem}.
-Intuitively, the closed-loop performance can be further improved by iteratively solving \autoref{eq:main_problem_convex_sparse} by using the feasible points obtained from the previous iteration as the initial points.
+Intuitively, the closed-loop performance can be further improved by convexifying about the new solution points and re-solving \autoref{eq:main_problem_convex_sparse}.
 However, such an approach does not preserve the convergence guarantees of \gls{ico}, since the cardinality operator is pointwise discontinuous at zero, and no approximation of the cardinality can simultaneously be an overbound, convex, and nonconservative at zero \citep{locicero2022sparsity}.
 Therefore, instead of iteratively solving \autoref{eq:main_problem_convex_sparse}, we consider

 where $\cK$ is the subspace achieved from \autoref{subChap:Sparsity_Promotion}.
 This problem is used within the \gls{ico} framework to iteratively update the feasible points, yielding the optimal sparse controller $\bK^\star$.
 The overall procedure of \autoref{Chap:main_results} for obtaining $\bK^\star$ is summarized in \autoref{alg:sparsity_promotion}.